 The Dodge award is presented to students who show outstanding scholastic achievement in the subjects of embalming and restorative arts.
 The Dodge company has always placed education at the forefront of our profession, and education and continuing education, we feel is paramount to the future of our profession.

-The 2018 recipient is Charlie J. Rivas, congratulations on this prestigious award.
+2019 was unique in that they couldn’t narrow it down to one recipient ,therefore the Dodge award was presented to both Mandi Dalton and Michelle Nicole Masi, congratulations on this prestigious award.
 Thank you to our Arizona Rep, Rory McKeown for making this award available.

 Recognition of SCI Scholarship Finalists

 Each year SCI offers Mortuary Science students from around the country the opportunity to apply for a competitive scholarship program that awards 30 students scholarships totaling $80,000.
 The process includes writing a 200-250 word personal statement answering pre-determined questions; providing transcripts proving a 2.5 GPA or higher; and submitting a 3-5 minute video verbally answering three questions.

 The SCI Scholarship committee narrows it down to 50 finalists, with the top 15 students invited to meet and interview with the Company’s Selection Committee in Houston, TX, for final interviews before winning selections are made (all travel and meal expenses paid).

 For the 2019 Scholarship Program, 6 CGCC Students received an SCI scholarship: Congratulations to Isabel Burbach, Mandi Dalton, Nicole Hall, Cipriana Krier, Paloma Melgoza, Estafani Reyes Velis and Jayde Tucker.